Spider-Man: Brand New Day release date, cast and plot theories

 However, now that Doomsday has been delayed until December 2026, the next Spidey film is officially first up to the plate – meaning any connections between the two stories will surely have to be reconsidered.

 Alternatively, Brand New Day could move to a later point in the calendar.
-But would Sony Pictures be happy to push (what is likely to be) the biggest title on their slate, just to satisfy the needs of another studio?
+But would Sony Pictures be happy to push (what is likely to be) the biggest title on its slate, just to satisfy the needs of another studio?
 It remains to be seen.

 For now, Spider-Man: Brand New Day is still set for July 2026, with filming expected to get underway this summer.
 We'll update this page if those plans change.